nabilshadman/spring-boot-random-numbers-restful-web-service/README.md

 (3) Created the Rest Controller in the controller directory

-(4) Implemented the Java Spring Controller Class to handle HTTP get requests and invoked the model
+(4) Implemented the Java Spring Controller Class to handle HTTP get requests, and invoked the model

 (5) Created a Python app to consume the Spring web service after starting the tomcat web server